firavoyage/blogging/projects.md

   - cr local:ideas ignored by supercell,human-like opponents
 - why javascript
   - use bracket symbols while some use words like begin end
-  - use math expressions while some put operaters before
+  - use math expressions like a+b and f(x) while some put operaters before
   - object oriented programming support while some use address method
   - functional programming support while some does not consider functions as variables
   - flexible syntax while some have strict limits like line end semicolons and main functions